AHollett95/PowerShell/Resource Availability.md

 ### [PowerShell Slack](https://aka.ms/psslack)

-- Likely used this for planning meals or travel..or sharing that your Wi-Fi doesn't work
+- Likely used this for planning meals such for last minute changes or travel..or sharing that your Wi-Fi doesn't work

 ### [PowerShell Discord](https://discord.gg/vFrjnxP)